 Roadside Crag is located on the right-hand side of the road, when heading north and approximately 1 mile beyond the obvious turnout for the Fortress.
 The crag can also be found by driving to the Potrero Creek trailhead and then continuing up the Highway for approximately 1/2 mile.
 There is a small turnout located immediately below the cliff.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Derrydale Cliff:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Derrydale Cliff:

 Featured Route For Derrydale Cliff

 Elephant in the Room 5.9+ 5c 17 VI 17 E1 5a California

 : Central Coast